code16/sharp/docs/README.md

 heroText: null
 actionText: Get Started →
 actionLink: /pages/
-tagline: The Laravel Content Management Framework
+tagline: The Content Management Framework for Laravel
 ---

 Sharp is not a CMS: it's a content management framework, a toolset which provides help building a CMS section in a website, with some rules in mind: